Edward Shenderovich

-Edward Shenderovich (born January 7, 1976) is an American entrepreneur of Russian origin.
-He is a co-founder and former chairman of Knotel, a flexible real estate service, now owned by Newmark Group.
-He is also the founder of Kite Ventures, a venture investment company behind Darberry (acquired by Groupon), Fyber, Delivery Hero, Plated and Tradeshift.
-Prior to Kite Ventures, Shenderovich was a founding executive and the Head of Strategic Development at SUP, a Moscow-based Internet company.
-He also co-founded Quantum Art, a content management software provider and Merchantry (acquired by Tradeshift).
+Edward Shenderovich (born January 7, 1976) is an American entrepreneur, publisher, educator and award-winning poet.

 Business

-Shenderovich was born in Leningrad, USSR (now St. Petersburg, Russia) and came to the United States in 1990.
-He went to Mira Mesa High School and graduated from University of California at Berkeley.
+Shenderovich was born in Leningrad, USSR (now St. Petersburg, Russia).
+He came to the United States aged 14 in 1990, later becoming a naturalized American citizen.
+He attended Mira Mesa High School in San Diego and graduated from the University of California at Berkeley.

-In 2006, Shenderovich became a founding executive of SUP and oversaw the company’s strategic development, including the development of LiveJournal in Russia.
+In 2006, Shenderovich became a founding executive of online media company SUP and oversaw the company's strategic development, including the development of LiveJournal in Russia.

+In 2009, Shenderovich founded Kite Ventures, a venture investment company that led investments in Darberry (acquired by Groupon), Fyber (FRA:FBEN), Delivery Hero (FRA:DHER), Plated (acquired by Albertsons), Tradeshift, and others.

+In 2015 he co-founded and became executive chairman of Knotel, a flexible real estate service, now owned by Newmark Group.

+Shenderovich is currently the co-founder and CEO of Synonym, a New York-based company building infrastructure for the bioeconomy.